-The U.S. Sand Sculpting Challenge and 3D Art Exposition is proud to help support four charities that focus on children’s education:
+The U.S. Sand Sculpting Challenge and Dimensional Art Exposition is proud to help support charities that focus on children’s education:

 - San Diego School for Creative and Performing Arts

 - Arts for Learning / Young Audiences

 Here is additional information about each of these great organizations:

 e3 Civic High is a charter school that is part of the San Diego Unified School District – the first high school in the Nation located inside a public library.
 It is on the 6th and 7th floors of San Diego’s beautiful Downtown Central Library, dedicated in 2013.
 Library patrons may see into the school but cannot access it because it has separate elevators.
 Students, however, have access to the library’s exceptional research tools.

 The e3 name stands for engage, educate and empower.
 While students from throughout the County submit applications to attend, preference is given to those whose neighborhood high school is identified as underperforming.

 CNN recognized e3 Civic High as one of the top 41 most innovative K-12 schools in America.
 The curriculum combines academics with real-world experiences of downtown businesses, organizations and facilities.
 Students may earn both a high school diploma and a community college degree in biomedical health or digital media. e3 is indeed a high school for the 21st century.

 The San Diego School of Creative and Performing Arts is a public arts magnet school in southeastern San Diego.
 It is a place where arts and academics share center stage, providing a challenging interdisciplinary curriculum that inspires academic and artistic excellence for a culturally diverse population.